artmg/lubuild/help/configure/Networked-Services.md

 # if you need no passphrase then just Enter Enter
 ```

-Please see also the section on [https://github.com/artmg/lubuild/wiki/Networked-Services#managing-encryption-keys Managing Encryption Keys] below
+Please see also the section on [#managing-encryption-keys Managing Encryption Keys] below

 #### generate keys on Windows